jayqi/reprexlite/README.md

 To see available options, use the `--help` flag.

+### IPython integrations

+There are two kinds of IPython integration:

+1. [IPython interactive shell editor](#ipython-interactive-shell-editor), which opens up a special IPython session where all cells are run through reprexlite
+2. [Cell magics](#ipythonjupyter-cell-magic), which let you designate individual cells in a normal IPython or Jupyter notebook for being run through reprexlite

 ### IPython interactive shell editor

 _Requires IPython._ `[ipython]`

 reprexlite optionally supports an IPython interactive shell editor.
-This is basically like a normal IPython interactive shell except that all cell contents are piped through reprexlite for rendering instead of the normal cell execution.
+This is basically like a normal IPython interactive shell except that all cells are piped through reprexlite for rendering instead of the normal cell execution.
 It has the typical advantages of using IPython like auto-suggestions, history scrolling, and syntax highlighting.
 You can start the IPython editor by using the `--editor`/`-e` option:

 ```bash
 reprex -e ipython